JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 This test runs with two time steps, two frequency steps, three baselines, and four beam models.
 Three different outcomes are expected given the beam model:

- - ANALY_DIPOLE, GAUSS_BEAM: The values of the gains are testing to match the expected index.
+ - ANALY_DIPOLE, GAUSS_BEAM: The values of the gains are tested to match the expected index.
 The leakage terms are tested to be zero as the models have no leakage terms
- - FEE_BEAM: Both the beam gain and leakage terms are tested as this model includes leakage terms
+ - FEE_BEAM, FEE_BEAM_INTERP, MWA_ANALY: Both the beam gain and leakage terms are tested as these models include leakage terms
  - NO_BEAM: The gain terms are tested to be 1.0, and leakage to be 0.0

 Both FLOAT and DOUBLE code are tested to a 32 bit accuracy here as these are